 Cheap SEO & Scams To Avoid

-Well, seems like I still run into websites almost daily that haven’t learned, so, here we go…
+Unfortunately, many people end up on websites almost daily that haven’t learned, so, here we go…

 There are people out there who will learn a little about Google keywords then start advertising themselves as SEO experts.
 In reality, they’re only keyword stuffers.